spinen/laravel-version/readme.md

 [![Latest Unstable Version](https://poser.pugx.org/spinen/laravel-version/v/unstable)](https://packagist.org/packages/spinen/laravel-version)
 [![License](https://poser.pugx.org/spinen/laravel-version/license)](https://packagist.org/packages/spinen/laravel-version)

 There are many times that it is nice to know the version of your application.
-At [Spinen](https://spinen.com), we ad hear to [Semantic Versioning](https://semver.org) for our applications using [git-flow](https://github.com/nvie/gitflow).
+At [Spinen](https://spinen.com), we adhere to [Semantic Versioning](https://semver.org) for our applications using [git-flow](https://github.com/nvie/gitflow).
 We keep a file in the root of our projects named `VERSION` with the current version.
 The CI/CD process modifies the `VERSION` file to append meaningful data.
 Then in the views we display the version like this `<meta name="application-version" content="{{ $version }}">`.
 Additionally, we have a smokescreen test to hit a `/version` route to make sure that the expected version of the site is running.

 ## Build Status